sophiethorpe/ac215_DecAide/README.md

 **We were able to achieve over 90% classification accuracy on our model after fine-tuning it and training it for more epochs with a GPU.
 Most of the progress for this milestone consisted of experimenting with different methodologies for running and hosting the model.** However, more fine-tuning will be done, with data augmentation methods, SMOTE, and further hyperparameter fine-tuning being done to address class imbalance, distribution shift, and other issues currently seen in the model and dataset.

+**Additionally, we plan on implementing caption generation for the images, as well as potentially a CLIP model fine-tuned on our dataset, in order to add more user features.**

 ## 6. Mock App